Supercolony-net/openbrush-contracts/docs/docs/examples/ownable.md

 }
 ```

+## Step 6: Customize your contract

-6. Customize it by adding ownable logic.
+Customize it by adding ownable logic.
 We will implement `IPSP1155Mint` trait.
 Modifier `only_owner` will call the function for us which verifies that
 caller is the owner.

 ```rust
 impl IPSP1155Mint for PSP1155Struct {